4nn4bel/Cataclysm-api/README.md

 The API is build to accomendate learning material like videos, courses, users, blogposts and more.
 With this API it is really easy for you as a provider of courses or videos.
 Everything is able to work as parent or as a child so ordering and sorting is made really easy

+<b>Performance</b>

+The API is tested on a 8 Core VPS running 16 GB DDR 4 RAM and 600 GB SSD and Performance wise it uses around 13 MB of RAM per 10 million requests.

 <b>Models</b>

 The API contains 9 usable models which can be used for displaying and storing Data into the PostgreSQL Database